389ds/389ds.github.io/docs/389ds/FAQ/jemalloc-testing.md

 ## Key

-    Test Length    - The time it tool ldclt to complete Average Rate   - The global average rate reported by ldclt Start Memsize  - The start of the DS process before running the test End Memsize    - The final size of the DS process after running the test
+    Test Length    - The time it took ldclt to complete Average Rate   - The global average rate reported by ldclt Start Memsize  - The start of the DS process before running the test End Memsize    - The final size of the DS process after running the test